atomjump/medimage/README.md

 Run with
 ```
+npm install -g cordova  [in case Cordova is not yet installed.
+You will need npm and node to be installed also]
 cordova platform add browser; cordova build browser; cordova run browser
 ```
 You may want to use an Apache Proxy to get port 8000 running from a :443 SSL domain.